 On our public education campaigns, we’ve partnered with the Science Cheerleaders and the UF-VA Bioethics Unit.

-For our research projects, we’ve worked with undergraduate and graduate students from the University of Michigan’s School of Information, the University of Central Florida, Berkeley, the University of Florida’s Bob Graham Center for Public Service, and American University’s School of Public Affairs.
+For our research and other student projects, we’ve worked with undergraduate and graduate students from the University of Michigan’s School of Information, various University of Central Florida Departments, the University of Central Florida, UC Berkeley’s Cybersecurity Clinic, the University of Florida, and American University’s School of Public Affairs.

 With the City of Miami, Parks & Recreation Department, FCI is building a historical education app that introduces Floridians to the historic City Cemetery.